AKEric/skinner/README.md

 * Something it doesn’t do?
 Let me know for improvement.

 ## Why this tool
-I’ve been rigging & skinning in Maya since v1 (other DCC apps previous to that), full time techart since before it had a industry name, and shipped multiple best-selling AAA titles.  https://www.linkedin.com/in/pavey/

-Having built entire art -> engine pipelines for multiple studios, with fully procedurally built rigging solutions, one of the biggest areas that is missing in Maya is a solid skin weight export/import process.
+Having built entire art -> engine pipelines for multiple studios (EA/Visceral, Sledgehammer Games/Activision, 31st Union/2K), part of which include fully procedurally rigging solutions, one of the biggest areas that is missing in Maya is a solid skin weight export/import process.
 This tool aims to alleviate any issues for the techart team regardless of industry.
 It is in-use and proven in AAA game production.

-It is closed source code:  You are welcome to use it for your benefit for free without restriction, but the secret sauce is kept behind the counter.
-Skinner is obfuscated via [PyArmor](https://pyarmor.dashingsoft.com/)

 ## Similar Tools
 If you are the author of any of the below tools and feel I have represented your software inaccurately, please let me know.